SnootyMonkey/clj-json-ld/README.md

 JSON-LD is a lightweight syntax to serialize Linked Data in [JSON](http://www.ietf.org/rfc/rfc4627.txt).
 Its design allows existing JSON to be interpreted as Linked Data with minimal changes.

-JSON-LD is a way to use Linked Data in API programming environments, to build interoperable APIs, and to store Linked Data in JSON-based storage engines (most NoSQL databases).
+JSON-LD is a way to use Linked Data in API programming environments, to build interoperable APIs, and to store Linked Data in JSON-based database engines (most NoSQL databases).
 Since JSON-LD is 100% compatible with JSON, the large number of JSON parsers, libraries and databases available today can be reused.

 JSON-LD provides: